 Currently, if an individual makes a gift of a minority or non-controlling interest in a non-operating business, the value of the gift is calculated at less than the value of the proportional amount of the entity being transferred due to discounts for lack of marketability and lack of control.
 The new tax proposals would eliminate these discounts for transfers on or after the date of enactment if the entity’s assets include publicly-traded securities, non-operating cash or other passive, non-business assets.

 Planning Before Year-End: Clients should make gifts utilizing valuation discounts of interests in entities holding non-business assets before the enactment of the proposed legislation in order to take advantage of these discounts for lack of marketability and lack of control.

-Please consult with a Herrick estate planning attorney regarding any questions or concerns that you have regarding the recently proposed tax law changes and how they could affect your estate planning goals.
+Please consult with a Herrick Private Clients attorney regarding any questions or concerns that you have regarding the recently proposed tax law changes and how they could affect your estate planning goals.

 © 2021 Herrick, Feinstein LLP.
 This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.